isaacovercast/QuoteWall/UMaine/README.md

 * "That sounds annoying, but it doesn't sound impossible." - IO
 * "I'm committed to being moody about lights." - LS

+## February 2023 - Misc
+* "A model is just a big trashcan of information." - AR